yonkahlon/Zenject/README.md

 }
 ```

-You could of course just use GameObject.Instantiate directly here, but some people prefer this approach with GameObjectFactory instead, since it decouples classes that call Create() from needing to have a reference to the prefab, and also will ensure that any MonoBehaviour objects that are on the prefab get their [Inject] fields/properties and [PostInject] methods called.
+You could of course just use GameObject.Instantiate directly here, but some people prefer this approach with GameObjectFactory instead, since it decouples classes that call Create() from needing to have a reference to the prefab, and also will ensure that any MonoBehaviour objects that are on the prefab get their [Inject] fields/properties and [Inject] methods called.

 ## <a id="abstract-factories"></a>Abstract Factories